This year will be key as BLME (Bank of London and The Middle East) works to prepare for the London Interbank Offered Rate (LIBOR) transition.

-Background on LIBOR transition
+Background on the LIBOR transition

-LIBOR is the benchmark rate at which banks lend to each other in the short-term money markets on an unsecured basis.
-LIBOR is important because it is often the lending rate on which financial agreements with banks’ customers have often been based.
+LIBOR is the benchmark rate at which banks lend to each other in the ‘short-term money markets’ on an unsecured basis.
+LIBOR is the lending rate on which financial agreements with banks’ customers have often been based.

-What it means for you and your business
+What it means for you

 Please be assured that there is no pressure nor obligation to make any immediate changes.